Segmentation of Fine Facial Wrinkles with U-Net

 However, one has to pay attention to choosing the optimal parameters for these losses.
 Focal loss can blow up if nearly all pixels are negative (or if your model saturates its outputs to 0 or 1 early on).
 Even with your small alpha=0.75, if the model sees almost no positive pixels in a batch, the log(1 - p) or log(p) can get extreme, producing Infs / NaNs in half‐precision.

-In practice, the combined loss = Dice + Focal pushed the model to pay attention to wrinkles without totally neglecting the overall structure.
+In practice, the Combined loss = Dice + Focal pushed the model to pay attention to wrinkles without totally neglecting the overall structure.
 During training, I monitored these losses separately.
 Typically, Dice loss would start high (since overlap was initially poor) and improve, while focal loss would ensure the model didn’t just predict all zeros.

 Hyperparameters All the hyperparameters can be set in config.yaml file to set the desired training parameters.
 Weights&Biases is used for tracking.